isomerpages/moe-boonlaygardenpri/_our-curriculum/Character and Citizenship Education.md

 *   The focus on mental health and well-being in CCE guides students to be resilient and develops their social-emotional knowledge and skills such as emotional regulation, self-control and positivity.
 Besides mental health education, the school raises mental health awareness and encourages a caring and supportive environment through two key platforms: BLGPS Celebrates Wellness in Term 2 and the commemoration of World Mental Health Day in Term 4.

 The school emphasises a holistic approach in teaching CCE, and taps on multiple learning platforms for explicit teaching, reinforcement, and application of learning.
-These platforms include CCE lessons within the classroom, and learning beyond the classroom through key student development experiences such as: 3E and VANDA, student leadership, Co-curricular Activities (CCA) and Values-in-Action (VIA).
+These platforms include CCE lessons within the classroom and learning beyond the classroom through key student development experiences such as: 3E and VANDA, student leadership, Co-curricular Activities (CCA) and Values-in-Action (VIA).

 To further strengthen CCE learning across multiple platforms, the school places an importance on building positive teacher-student and peer relationships, and strengthening home-school partnerships.